benszilas/inception/README.md

 # inception

-This is my first try at hosting something on a LEMP stack.
-Its a school project to host a wordpress site :
+This is my first try at setting up a LEMP stack the hard way, without pre-built images besides an Alpine base image.

+Its a 42 school project to host a wordpress site :

 • A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.